Keszi94/the-village-tap/TESTING.md

       Article image uploads were broken because I applied the `enctype="multipart/form-data"` attribute to a `<div>` instead of the `<form>` element itself.
       As a result, image files were never submitted with the form, and only the default image showed.
 The backend and Cloudinary configuration were correct, the problem was entirely front-end.
 After noticing the misplaced enctype I moved it to the correct element.
 The image uploads now work as expected.

+16. Users could edit or delete threads and comments they did not create

+      The issue was that any logged-in user could edit or delete threads or comments that was not theirs by accessing the URLs directly.
+This was a clear security issue and violated user data protection.
+I added permission checks in the views to ensure only the author can edit content and that only the author or a superuser can delete it.
+I also updated the front-end templates to show the edit/delete buttons only to the appropriate users.
+These changes now fully protect the content created by the users from unauthorized access.